As Mariupol hangs on, the extent of the horror not yet known

 A senior U.S. defense official, speaking on condition of anonymity to discuss the military’s assessment, said Russia had increased air sorties over the past two days, carrying out as many as 300 in the past 24 hours, and has fired more than 1,100 missiles into Ukraine since the invasion began.

-Ukrainian President Volodymyr Zelenskyy, in a video address Monday night, hailed those who have fought back against Russia.
+In a video address Monday night, Zelenskyy hailed those who have fought back against Russia.

 “There is no need to organize resistance,” he said.
 “Resistance for Ukrainians is part of their soul.”